-The Planning Service also draws heavily on the expertise and input of the Rural Conservation Team - who are located within the Planning Service (9 Officers in total, not all full time).
-Much of the Landscape Officer's time is taken up with planning matters - particularly those relating to wind turbines.
+The Planning Service also draws heavily on the expertise and input of the Rural Conservation Team - who are located within the Planning Service (10 Officers in total, not all full time, and two of which are on fixed term contracts).
+Much of the Ecology and Landscape Officers time is taken up with planning matters.
 Other Officers who make up part of the team also contribute significantly to the planning process.
+The team has three Ecology posts at present, but only one of which is permanent, the other 2 are fixed term contracts one of which is a Graduate position.

 The potential loss of skilled personnel within the Building Control team has been identified as a risk which would result in the inability to provide a service at current levels.
-The management of the Business unit has for the past few years been undertaken on a temporary basis jointly by the Principle Officers.
+The management of the Business Unit has for the past few years been undertaken on a temporary basis jointly by the Principle Officers.
 The Head of Service is looking at revising this to ensure the Unit has one point of contact and responsibility with regard to management matters.
-The Head of Service is also working with the two Principles on succession planning to identify whether changes are needed to the current structure to improve resilience but also to provide opportunities for junior staff to progress.
-These changes are likely to occur during 2017/18.
+The Head of Service is also working with the two Principles on succession planning to identify changes to the current structure to improve resilience but also to provide opportunities for junior staff to progress.
+These changes are likely to occur late 2018.
+The Unit currently aslo has an apprentice on a two year contract.

 All Business Unit Managers understand the value of, and promote, training opportunities that support the business aims whilst allowing career progression and development.
-The DMA posts are an established indication of this, although there are other opportunities provided through ILM courses, and internal projects such as the Continuous Improvement Programme and the Future Leaders Programme.
+The graduate and apprentice posts are an established indication of this, although there are other opportunities provided through ILM courses, and internal projects such as the Continuous Improvement Programme and the Future Leaders Programme.